codeoptional/show-notes/README.md

-# show-notes
+# codeoptional/show-notes

-show notes from the Code Optional podcast
+Archived show notes from the Code Optional podcast.